Chapter 3. Setting the disk scheduler

 Note

-The command in this example will return all values identified as a World Wide Name (WWN) or serial number associated with the specified block device.
-Although it is preferred to use a WWN, the WWN is not always available for a given device and any values returned by the example command are acceptable to use as the device system’s unique ID.
+This command returns all values identified as a World Wide Name (WWN) or serial number associated with the specified block device.
+Although using a WWN is preferred, it is not always available for every device.
+In such cases, you can use any value returned by the example command as the device system’s unique ID.

 5. Create the /etc/tuned/my-profile/tuned.conf configuration file.
 In the file, set the following options: